 Source: Sunshine Turmeric Latte

-This luscious Turmeric Latte really takes the cake.
-If you’ve tried turmeric lattes that have been cropping up at cafés, you are going to absolutely love this homemade version by Buffy-Ellen Gill.
+This luscious Turmeric Latte takes the cake.
+If you’ve tried turmeric lattes that have been cropping up at cafés, you are going to love this homemade version by Buffy-Ellen Gill.
 With its blend of silky smooth sunflower seeds and coconut milk, a spicy intoxicating medley of turmeric, ginger, cinnamon, cardamom, vanilla, and black pepper, and a dash of natural sweetness from dates, you can bring a touch of the local café to your home.

 2. Coconut Turmeric Dal

 Source: Coconut Turmeric Dal

 Liz Martone‘s creamy Coconut Turmeric Dal is nutty, savory, creamy, and warming with every bite.
 Not to mention, it’s packed with protein from lentils and vitamins from the addition of spinach!
 Pair with rice or any other grain, such as quinoa.